samogden/CST334-assignments/programming-assignments/PA1/README.md

 docker run -it -v ${PWD}:/tmp/programming samogden/csumb:cst334
 ```

 ***Question:*** What are the differences between these commands and the ones for lab1?
-What do they mean?
+What do the differences mean?

 Once the docker shell starts change to the appropriate directory (e.g. run `cd programming`) and update your github files: